Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Supplementary Note 4 -- Numerical Experiment Setup

-We use the Python package Tensorcircuit \cite{zhang_tensorcircuit_2023} for constructing quantum circuits, Equinox \cite{kidger_equinox_2021} for constructing the remaining architecture of the generator and the critic, Jax \cite{bradhury_jax_2018} for the simulation of training and sampling and FAISS \cite{douze_faiss_2024} for the $k-$NN subroutine in the KLD estimator \cite{wang_divergence_2009}.
-We perform all experiments on a cluster of NVIDIA RTX2080 GPUs.
+We use the Python package Tensorcircuit \cite{zhang_tensorcircuit_2023} for constructing quantum circuits, Equinox \cite{kidger_equinox_2021} for constructing the remaining architecture of the generator and the critic, \texttt{Jax} \cite{bradhury_jax_2018} for the simulation of training and sampling and \texttt{FAISS} \cite{douze_faiss_2024} for the $k$-NN subroutine in the KLD estimator (Equation 25 of Ref. \cite{wang_divergence_2009}).
+We perform all experiments on a single \texttt{NVIDIA RTX 2080 Ti GPU}.

-This stack allows fast training and sampling with parallelized expectation value estimation over the Pauli strings and the batch dimension.
-Our simulations are, however, GPU memory bounded.
-We notice that the GPU memory consumption scales not only in the number of qubits $n$, the number of Pauli strings $L$, and the batch size $B$ but also significantly in the number of quantum circuit parameters $\vec{\vec{\theta}}$ because of automatic differentiation.
-Simulations of the shadow measurement scheme, for which the expectation values of $2k-$local observables need to be computed for variance approximation (Appendix \ref{app: shot noise}), consume more memory than those of the conventional measurement scheme by an asymptotic factor of $n^k$.
-Limited by GPU memory, we can not simulate the classical shadows measurement scheme for larger models in Section \ref{sec:Training}, but only the conventional measurement scheme.
+This stack prioritizes the computational speed for simulating the training and sampling of OT-EVSs by making a copy of the quantum circuit for each observable, for each batch sample, and parallelizing all the circuits on the GPU.
+Our simulations, however, put a relatively high burden on GPU memory.
+The GPU memory consumption scales not only in the number of qubits $n$, the number of Pauli strings $L$, and the batch size $B$ but also significantly in the number of quantum circuit parameters $\vec{\vec{\theta}}$ because of the gradient storage in automatic differentiation.
+Simulations of the shadow measurement scheme, for which the expectation values of $2k-$local observables need to be computed for variance approximation (Methods), consume more memory than those of the conventional measurement scheme by an asymptotic factor of $n^k$.
+Consequently, we only use conventional measurements for some of our numerical experiments with larger models.

-The two circuits we consider both consist of two parts: latent variable embedding and variational ansatz.
+We examined two circuit ansatze, \textit{sequential} and \textit{brickwork}, each with a different encoding circuit.
 The circuit diagrams for one layer of sequential ansatz (denoted by $U^S$) and one layer of brickwork ansatz (denoted by $U^B$) are shown in Figure \ref{fig: circuit diagrams}.
 We consider different combinations of latent variable embedding strategies and variational ansatz.
-For the illustrative example of Section \ref{subsec: small experiment}, we use For the sequential and brickwork circuits in Section \ref{subsec: comparing training experiment} and \ref{subsec: fix observable training}, we use
+For the illustrative example in ``Methods'', we use For the sequential and brickwork circuits in ``Results'', we use

-For all experiments, we generate the target distribution described as follows.
-We add some structure to the model parameters to ensure that the target distribution is sufficiently distinguished from pure Gaussian noises.
-The quantum circuit parameters are drawn from the convolution of an individual Gaussian distribution $\mathcal{N}(0, \pi/8)$ with a shared uniform distribution on $[-\pi, \pi)$.
-The observable parameters are randomly chosen such that for each $m \in M$, $3$ of the $L$ terms are randomly set to have values $1,4,9$ respectively, with all other terms being $0$.
-We chose a training dataset of $4096$.